-A few of my favorite books
+A few of my favorite things

 Natalie Baszile, Laurie, Molly Giles, and Candy Shue at Babylon Salon